 The East Stand is fairly self-explanatory, name-wise!
 It is the smallest of all the stands.
 There are plans to rename it the Sir Bobby Robson Stand, but this has not officially been recognised yet.

-St James' Park Iconic Atmosphere
+St James' Park iconic atmosphere

-Previous Newcastle stadium expansion at St James' Park
+Previous St James' Park upgrades

 Built in 1892, St James' Park has always been the home of Newcastle United.